Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Introduction

-It is possible to introduce the concept of quantum entanglement to the probability distribution function, through the quantum-classical correspondence.
-The bipartite entanglement entropy is a typical value that quantifies the strength of quantum entanglement.
-In uniform systems, the entanglement entropy is asymptotically proportional to the logarithm of the typical length scale, such as the correlation length~\cite{Kitaev, Calabrese}, and it exhibits singular behavior around the quantum criticality.
-In the following, we call the entanglement entropy defined for the probability distribution function `the classical analogue of the entanglement entropy', and denote it by $S$.
-It is expected that this $S$ can also be used for the detection of criticality in classical random systems, typically, the $\pm J$ Ising model.
-Ohzeki and Jacobsen observed a quantity which is related to the change in $S$ with respect to the modification of boundary condition imposed for the $\pm J$ Ising model~\cite{Ohzeki_dual}.

-Since the matrix dimension of the transfer matrix increases exponentially with respect to the system width $N$, direct numerical treatment is possible up to $N \sim 30$ at most.
-Merz and Chalker introduced bilinear fermionic operator representation of the transfer matrix, and extended the size up to $N = 256$, while most of the numerical data were obtained up to $N = 64$~\cite{Merz}.
-The system size restriction is thus severe, since the random average should be taken over a large number of samples~\cite{Ozeki, Aarao, Honecker1, Merz, Honecker2}.
-In order to overcome this system-size restriction, we employ the time-evolving block decimation (TEBD) method, which has many aspects in common with the density-matrix renormalization group (DMRG) method under imaginary time evolution~\cite{Vidal, Daley, White, Verstraete}.
-These methods are based on the matrix product representation of many-body quantum states~\cite{Ostlund, Vidal_0, Schollwoeck}, where the representation is efficient for weakly entangled states.
-We perform numerical analyses up to $N = 300$.
-A profit of the TEBD method is that the classical analogue of the entanglement entropy $S$ can be obtained in a natural manner, since Schmidt coefficients with respect to the bipartition of the system are automatically obtained during the numerical process.
-Besides, for the detection of the phase boundary, Pfaffian technique is efficient for the Edwards-Anderson model, where square shaped system up to 512 by 512 has been treated by Thomas and Katzgraber~\cite{Thomas}.
+We consider the square-lattice $\pm J$ Ising model on the finite-size lattice of width $N$, and perform numerical analysis using the transfer matrix formalism~\cite{Ozeki, Aarao, Honecker1, Merz, Honecker2}.
+Since the dimension of the matrix increases exponentially with $N$, direct numerical treatment is limited up to $N \sim 30$ at most.
+Merz and Chalker introduced a fermionic representation and extended the size up to $N = 256$, while most of the numerical data were collected up to $N = 64$~\cite{Merz}.
+To treat larger systems, we employ the time-evolving block decimation (TEBD) method~\cite{Vidal, Daley, Verstraete}, which is related to the imaginary-time density-matrix renormalization group method~\cite{White}.
+The TEBD method enables us to access up to $N = 300$.
+For the detection of the phase boundary, the Pfaffian technique is efficient, with which square-shaped systems up to 512 by 512 have been treated by Thomas and Katzgraber~\cite{Thomas}.

-In this article we numerically observe $S$ on the Nishimori line, which is shown in Fig.~1.
-We choose this parametrization for the combination of $p$ and $T$, since the curve passes through the Nishimori point, which reflects the essential character of the $\pm J$ Ising model.
-The random average of $S$, which is denoted by $\langle S \rangle$, has a peak near the phase boundary, and the peak height increases with $N$.
-Performing the finite size scaling~\cite{Fisher, Barber}, we confirmed the presence of the critical singularity in $\langle S \rangle$.
-A critical index $\nu$ and the central charge $c$ are estimated.